8 Common Weight Loss Challenges Nutrisystem Newbies Face & How to Beat ThemArticle posted in: FreshStart

 1. 64 ounces of water—it sounds like a lot!
 You think you’ll never hit your goal.

 - Really, it’s only eight, eight-ounce servings.
-You’re eating six times a day, so have at least a glass with each meal.
+You’re eating six times a day, so have at least a glass with each weight loss meal.
 You can even use calorie-free beverages, such as seltzer with a squeeze of lemon, flavored water, coffee and tea, as treats throughout the day.
 Easy peasy.

 - Check out this helpful article: 10 Hacks to Make Drinking More Water a Breeze > for more tips on squeezing in more liquids.